YoonGroupUmich/Microdrive/README.txt

 The .stl files are optimized for Formlabs Form2 printer and Grey Resin.
 For other printers and/or resins, some modifications may be necessary.

 This microdrive was modified based on Hiroyuki Miyawaki's design.
-The latest version of the microdrive is available at https://github.com/Mizuseki-Lab/microdrive.
+The latest version of his microdrive is available at https://github.com/Mizuseki-Lab/microdrive.

 The original idea of the drive is described in the following paper.